Core Course Requirements

 Selecting Elective Courses

-In order to determine which elective courses you would like to take, review the elective course descriptions as they become available.
+In order to determine which elective courses you would like to take, review the elective course descriptions.
 Make note of a few options more than you intend to take as alternatives in case your first choice(s) become(s) full.
 The descriptions will include any pre-requisites the course may have.

 You can find a step-by-step guide on how to add courses on the ACORN help site: http://help.acorn.utoronto.ca/how-to/

 Independent Studies are offered as an opportunity for you if you wish to pursue an academically challenging project or topic that is currently not covered in the curriculum.
 Independent Studies are not required and are not automatically granted.
 You may pursue independent studies only if you have a well-developed proposal, high academic standing, and the approval from an advisor and the program director.
 Independent Studies are not a means to apply for financial aid or to ‘lighten’ your course load for an upcoming term.

 Please note that all requests must be submitted for approval to the Office of the Registrar and Student Services and are not guaranteed.